webmachinelearning/writing-assistance-apis/README.md

 In [the TAG review of the translation and language detection APIs](https://github.com/w3ctag/design-reviews/issues/948), some TAG members suggested slightly different patterns than the `ai.something.create()` pattern, such as `AISomething.create()` or `Something.create()`.

-Similarly, in [an issue on the translation and language detection APIs repository](https://github.com/webmachinelearning/translation-api/issues/12), a member of the W3C Internationalization Working Group suggested that the word "readily" might not be understood easily by non-native English speakers, and something less informative but more common (such as "yes") might be better.
-And in [another issue](https://github.com/webmachinelearning/translation-api/issues/7), we're wondering if the empty string would be better than `"no"`, since the empty string is falsy.

 We are open to such surface-level tweaks to the API entry points, and intend to gather more data from web developers on what they find more understandable and clear.

 ### Directly exposing a "prompt API"